10 Types of Frogs in Oregon

 You can find This frog species in three places in British Columbia, four in Washington, and around twenty-four in Oregon.

-There is a good chance that the dorsal color will be brown, reddish-brown, or red.
-The frog’s dorsal skin, which is on its back and sides, is covered in tubercles and bumps.
+There is a good chance the dorsal will be brown, reddish-brown, or red.
+The frog’s dorsal skin on its back and sides is covered in tubercles and bumps.

-You can also find large black patches on the animal’s flanks, legs, and back.
+Large black patches on the animal’s flanks, legs, and back can also be found.

 The huge dots have an asymmetrical appearance, with hazy outlines and a lighter hue in their centers than at their peripheries where the edges meet.